RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 parameter: `minfds`
 required: No
 default value: `1024`
-description: Minimum number of file descriptors that need to be available for the AdminService to start.
+description: Minimum number of available file descriptors needed for the AdminService to start.

 parameter: `minprocs`
 required: No
 default value: `200`
-description: Minimum number of process descriptors that need to be available for the AdminService to start.
+description: Minimum number of available process descriptors needed for the AdminService to start.

 parameter: `nocleanup`
 required: No